Spam poetry: History

+In August 2006, David Kestenbaum of NPR's Morning Edition broadcast a story on "Literary Spam".
+Kestenbaum notes that Paul Graham, a programmer, "wrote a program to find out how to best separate spam from real e-mail.
+To train it, he fed it a good helping of spam and a separate sample of real e-mail."
+Soon, spammers discovered the works of long-dead poets and writers as one way to circumvent Graham's anti-spam code.

+Similarities to other poetry

 The creation of spoetry is similar to Gysin and Burroughs's cut-up technique in that individual subject lines of messages are pieced together in poetic form; making the creation of spoetry an exercise not in creativity as much as in having an eye for the unexpected.
 The end result can be crafted into any literary form the author desires: haiku, concrete poetry, limerick, dada, and so on.
 Thus, spoetry is not a literary form but rather a means of creating poetry.

 A related concept is spam lit, where snippets of nonsensical verse and prose are embedded in spam e-mail messages.
 Some of the snippets are original content, others are passages or conglomerations from public-domain works.
 The term was coined by a member of the Poetics listserv in 2002.
-In August 2006, David Kestenbaum of NPR's Morning Edition broadcast a story on "Literary Spam".
-Kestenbaum notes that Paul Graham, a programmer, "wrote a program to find out how to best separate spam from real e-mail.
-To train it, he fed it a good helping of spam and a separate sample of real e-mail."
-Soon, spammers discovered the works of long-dead poets and writers as one way to circumvent Graham's anti-spam code.